-In a desperate attempt by Warner Bros to cash in on millennials hoping they would remember the 1999 Disney film enough to go out and spend another $440 million dollars to watch this movie in IMAX.
-The Legend of Tarzan begins with the tragic story of our main character played by Alexander Skarsgård, who was apparently a big character in a show called Vampire Dairies or something, I dunno, I never watched it.
+The Legend of Tarzan begins with the tragic story of our main character played by Alexander Skarsgård.
 After Tarzan’s mother dies from natural causes and his father is brutally murdered to death by a pack of angry apes (someone got the short end of the stick) Tarzan is then taken and raised by the same pack of apes who murdered his parents and grows up to be the legend and king of the jungle we all remember him as, assuming you remember anything about Tarzan from your childhood, to begin with.

 Tarzan currently resides in England with his wife Jane played by Margot Robbie, is urged by an American Envoy named George played by Samuel L. Jackson to return to his homeland which is threatened by an evil money hungry tyrant played Christoph Waltz.
 Now that we got the names out of the way, let’s talk about the positives of this film…Now let’s talk about the negatives.
 Perhaps good CGI is getting more and more expensive with inflation but considering the budget is 180 Million Dollars and they had full intent on having this showed in IMAX theaters, the visuals are shockingly bad.
 The camera work was like going on a roller coaster filled with all the feelings of nausea and completely free of fun.
 The awkward directing decision to have conversations between Tarzan and George be in 360° spinning rotation while both characters are standing completely still was a headache creatively and physically.
 More bad camera work included the constant use of the shaky cam to the point you start to believe Michael J. Fox is directing this movie on a GoPro.
 Poor CGI adds to the negatives of this film.
 When there are times that the animals of the jungle, that share a very important role here look like they came out of a movie in the 1990s with how hilariously untouched they look.
 During a scene where Samuel L. Jackson is being stalked by an ostrich and I thought to myself “If this looks this bad in regular 2D than God Bless the poor sucker who paid $18 to watch this lack of effort in IMAX.

-The more I thought about Tarzan, the harder time I had finding anyway good to say about it.
+The more I thought about Tarzan, the harder time I had finding anything good to say about it.
 The story is extremely generic; we all know how it ends.
 Tarzan and his woodland creatures save his damsel in distress from the evil man who rapes and pillages villages for their blood diamonds.
-If you are expecting anything else then you may have missed a dose of meds in the last couple of hours.
 The acting seems phoned in by everyone involved.
 Tarzan I guess is supposed to be deadpan but everyone else looks like they just want to collect their mortgage payment and go home.
-There is no heart to this film, no flair, no effects, no sleep, no fooooooood…no nothing.
+There is no heart to this film, no flair, nothing.
 George of the Jungle, the 1997 film is a much better movie and by the time this review is posted, I’m sure it will have a better score on Rotten Tomatoes.
 The Legend of Tarzan is just a boring waste of time, so boring that I’ve literally lost the will to finish this review in the middle of typing it.
-If you want enjoyment, go watch a film called No One’s Life is Easy, is it better than Tarzan?
-Who knows but it can’t be worse.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.